g45t345rt/DERO-SC-Standards/G45-AT/README.md

 You can use the standard for basically anything like representing a single piece of art, artwork collection to event tickets, prints or simply a token.
 The beauty of the standard is that if you modify the code it is very easy to know it's not authentic.

-No code audit needed to validate smart contract legitimacy.
+`No code audit needed to validate smart contract legitimacy.`
-This avoids the task of reading the code to validate legitimacy.

 For an NFT collection you need